clearlydefined/clearlydefined/docs/curation-guidelines.md

 ### Source component declared license
 To evaluate the declared license info for a source component, use the following steps:

 1. Determine the canonical names and locations for the declared licenses in the ecosystem at hand.
-These names and locations are listed in the source canonical locations section below [LINK].
+These names and locations are listed in the source canonical locations section below.
 2. Look to see whether there is license information in the relevant canonical locations for that ecosystem.
 3. If there is, evaluate that canonical license information against the current declared license definition in ClearlyDefined.